 What are the Risk Factors for Cataracts?

 Most of us will develop cataracts as we age.
 Cataracts are the leading cause of vision loss among adults 55 and older.
-Over half the population above the age 65 has some degree of cataract development.
+Over half the population above the age of 65 has some degree of cataract development.

 Aside from aging, other risk factors to develop cataracts include long-term exposure to the UV rays from the sun, eye injuries, diabetes, long-term use of steroids and other medications, eye inflammation, and smoking.